earthly/website/blog/_posts/2021-03-12-on-yaml-discussions.md

 ## Writing a Parser
 Hillel Wayne wrote a [great newsletter](https://buttondown.email/hillelwayne/archive/a3fe2688-464d-4f98-ae6b-207e7b5a1255) on YAML, and the ways it's abused.
 He pointed out that the main competition for embedding your DSL into YAML is writing a parser, and using YAML is just easier.

 >[YAML] preparses the content for us.
-This isn’t a big enough draw to YAMLize complex programming languages, but it’s a huge huge deal for small DSLs.
-I suspect that’s the main reason why semgrep uses YAML for its rules and why so many technologies jury-rig it into a configuration language
+This isn't a big enough draw to YAMLize complex programming languages, but it's a huge huge deal for small DSLs.
+I suspect that's the main reason why semgrep uses YAML for its rules and why so many technologies jury-rig it into a configuration language

 You can see the full commentary on the orginal article on [Reddit](https://www.reddit.com/r/programming/comments/ls6tgm/intercal_yaml_and_other_horrible_programming/), on [Hacker News](https://news.ycombinator.com/item?id=26271582) and on [Lobste.rs](https://lobste.rs/s/1nxt6g/intercal_yaml_other_horrible).